Modern YEAR TWELVE

 –Arkham Asylum: A Serious House on Serious Earth

 April 1—the story specifically begins on April Fool’s Day.
-Many say this Grant Morrison/Dave McKean tale is out-of-continuity, but they are incorrect.
-I’ve placed it here because it occurs when all of the following are incarcerated at the same time: Joker, Clayface III, Dr. Destiny, Mad Hatter (Jervis Tetch), Killer Croc, Maxie Zeus, Two-Face, and Scarecrow.
-In the story, these inmates have taken over the prison and Batman—fresh off of an unspecified “out of town” case—comes to restore order.
+Many say this Grant Morrison/Dave McKean tale is out-of-continuity, but I’d say they are incorrect.
+I’ve placed it here because it occurs when all of the following are incarcerated at the same time: Joker, Clayface III, Dr. Destiny, Mad Hatter (Jervis Tetch), Killer Croc, Maxie Zeus, Two-Face, and Scarecrow.[4]
+In the narrative, the inmates have taken over the prison and Batman—fresh off of an unspecified “out of town” case—comes to restore order.
 We learn that one of the head Arkham doctors, Dr. Charles Cavendish, is responsible for the chaos within the facility.
 This graphic novel also details the long and tragic origin of Arkham Asylum (and the Arkham family) for the first time.

 –Batman: The Killing Joke